About the scheme

 We are now in a position to begin works on 6th January 2020, and are making preparations on this basis.

-Proposed culvert works
+Proposed culvert works from 6 January 2020

 We will remove both arches and headwalls of Church Farm Culvert, and replace the culvert with a new precast reinforced concrete box unit.
 This work is regarded as an efficient and cost effective option to bring the structure up to current standards, protecting its future use.
 We currently estimate these works will take approximately five months to complete, subject to the works not been impacted by poor weather or unexpected issues arising.